tilo/replace_string/README.md

 # Replace String

+If you want to make consistent changes in a large set of local files, this may be a useful and time-tested tool.

 **Command line tool to do Multiple search-replace or query-search-replace operations on multiple files.**

 This Perl script has been used extensively in production environments, is very powerful...